DEAKSoftware/OpenPHT-AppImage/readme.md

 File or Directory | Description
 --- | ---
 [`Build`](./Build) | Location where the AppImage will be built.
 All intermediate files will be generated and stored in there.
-[`Recipes`](./Recipes) | Collection of recipes used by `pkg2appimage` to perform the converion.
+[`Recipes`](./Recipes) | Collection of recipes used by `pkg2appimage` to perform the conversion.
 The recipe is hard coded to source only one of the OpenPHT 1.8.0 `.deb` packages.
 See each respective `.yml` file for details.
 [`make_appimage.sh`](./make_appimage.sh) | Convenience utility that performs the conversion.

 ### Prerequisites